 Poetry and visual art that use the fantastic for their own purposes are always welcome at The Fabulist.

 The Fabulist cannot abide cliche but notes that a great literary work can still be pulpy AF.

-- We regret that at this time The Fabulist is not a paying market, and is produced and published entirely by volunteers.
+- The Fabulist is not a paying market, and is produced and published entirely by volunteers.

 - Works of fiction and poetry may be published with an accompanying work of original art or illustration commissioned by The Fabulist.

 - The Fabulist requests first serial rights, and anthology/archival rights in print and electronic formats in perpetuity.
 Authors and artists are otherwise the exclusive owners of their work.

 - Some works will be selected for The Fabulist's print anthologies and chapbooks, which are published infrequently.